forseti-security/real-time-enforcer/README.md

-# Example: Using a Stackdriver log export to trigger policy evaluation and enforcement
+# Using a Stackdriver log export to trigger policy evaluation and enforcement

 This document will walk you through setting up a Stackdriver Log Export for your entire organization, filtering for AuditLog entries that create or update resources, and sending those log entries to a Pub/Sub topic.
 We will subscribe to that topic and evaluate each incoming log message and attempt to map it to a resource that *Micromanager* recognizes.
 If so, we'll evaluate it with micromanager and any configured policy engines.